SKYDOG ATI LLC

 This allows for proactive, targeted management – applying water, fertilizer, or treatments only where needed, saving resources and improving turf consistency.

-Below is an example of a NDVI mapping for a 60 acre course.
+Below is an example of a GNDVI (modified NDVI) mapping of the same 60 acre course.

 Reference: Turf Health Support Turf Management